The new site design is beautiful.

-Trouble is, redirects like that often strip away the referral source data.
+This is an issue because redirects like that often strip away the referral source data.
 302 redirects and those from desktop apps (like Outlook, etc.) are also common culprits.

-Another example?
-Tons of direct visits from your internal team.
+Here’s another example of a plausible issue: Tons of direct visits from your internal team.
 Marketers, designers, and developers who might be testing your site or putting on the finishing touches before it goes live.

 These visits also commonly show up as Direct and give you the impression that your site is much more popular (than it might be).

-Solution #1.
 Tag as many referral links as possible.
-Duh. 😉

-Solution #2. starts with grabbing and blocking the IP addresses for your office network, remote workers, and outsourced vendors.
+Start by obtaining and blocking the IP addresses for your office network, remote workers, and outsourced vendors.